Katherine Tomlinson

 Biography

 Katherine Tomlinson is a former journalist whose work has appeared in magazines and newspapers throughout North America.
 Her essays have been featured in the St. Martin’s Press Anthology What Was I Thinking? and in the book Pearls of Wisdom from Grandma (Regan Books).
-Her fiction has been published at ThugLit; A Twist of Noir; Dark Fire; and in Astonishing Adventures Magazine.
-She is the publisher of Dark Valentine Magazine.
-She lives in Los Angeles.
+Her fiction has been published at ThugLit; A Twist of Noir; Dark Fire; Luna Station Quarterly, and in Astonishing Adventures Magazine.
+She was the publisher of Dark Valentine Magazine and the editor of the charity anthology Nightfalls.
+Her short fiction has appeared in Weird Noir, Pulp Ink 2, These Vampires Don't Sparkle, Alt-Zombie, Alt-Dead, Absolute Visions, and Drunk on the Moon.
+She lives in the Pacific Northwest.

 Where to find Katherine Tomlinson online